 - In a large stockpot on medium heat, add 2 tablespoons oil; add chopped onion and celery; saute for 5 minutes

 - Add garlic, thyme and cayenne pepper to onion mixture; combine well

 - Add canned beans with their liquid to stockpot; cook on medium heat until beans begin to break up (about 8-10 minutes)

 - Using a slotted spoon, ladle bean mixture into food processor; pulse on high for 2 minutes: (See Recipe Notes: Food Processor)

 - Add butter and parmesan to food processor; pulse on high for 2 minutes

 - Add 1 cup of chicken broth to food processor; pulse on high for 2 minutes

 - Pour contents from the food processor back into large stockpot

-- Add remaining ½ cup of chicken broth; stir and cook on medium until hot; taste for salt and pepper
+- Add remaining ½ cup of chicken broth and one teaspoon of lemon juice; stir and cook on medium until hot; taste for salt and pepper

 - Pour soup into bowls; drizzle each bowl with a few drops of fresh lemon juice and the olive oil from the capers